 The heat index changes as the day progresses.
 A heat index in the morning, for instance, may increase to a more dangerous level later in the day.
 Thus, restrictions that would apply to a morning practice or activity may be different than in the afternoon or evening.
 The relevant heat index that coaches shall use will be the one nearest to the start time of the practice or activity.
 The heat index shall be monitored as the day progresses and appropriate modifications implemented.

 In extremely cold weather, coaches shall use good judgment in determining the length and nature of the practice.
 The temperature as well as the wind chill factor should be considered.
-Athletic events may be rescheduled by mutual agreement of the athletic director of the opposing schools.
+Athletic events may be rescheduled by mutual agreement of the athletics specialists of the competing schools.